Growl (song): Music charts

 "Growl" reached number 2 on South Korea's Gaon Digital Chart, as well as number 3 on the Billboard Korea K-Pop Hot 100 and World Digital Songs charts.
 Billboard listed "Growl" as the fifth best-selling K-pop song in America during 2013.
 The song also won first place 14 times in total on South Korean music TV shows.

 Describing it as "the crown jewel in EXO's fantastic 2013", Billboard picked "Growl" as the best K-pop song of 2013.
 It was named Song of the Year at the 2013 Melon Music Awards and KBS Song Festival.
 The song is Exo's best-selling single to date, having accumulated over two million downloads.

 Public reception

 In July 2017, defectors from North Korea stated Exo has some popularity in North Korea, although people have to listen to them in secret and don't know what the members look like, and Growl in particular is used as a confession song amongst youth to confess to one's crush due to the lyrics.

 Accolades

+Cover

+On November 10, 2025, SM Jazz Trio of SM Classics, released a jazz cover of "Growl" for their debut studio album, Pink Note.